QUEK JIA QI

 Picture

-Quek Jia Qi is an artist and educator.
-Working at the intersection of art and pedagogy, she works in the ever-expanding field of social practice that engages in modes of reciprocity.
-Having led and facilitated participatory workshops, site-specific installations, public programmes, and performances across the US, UK, Europe and Asia, her work has been presented at the Singapore Archifest; Institute of Contemporary Arts, Singapore; CICA Museum, South Korea; Whiteconcepts Gallery, Berlin; Framer Framed, Amsterdam; Raven Row, London; The Yard Theatre, London; King’s College London; Goldsmiths, University of London; 5th Base Gallery, London; amongst others in the public streets of London, Singapore and New York City.
-She has also worked with Asia-Art-Activism research network, The Substation, and Serpentine Education & Projects, at Serpentine Galleries to facilitate and evaluate community-centred public programmes to define the role of arts in times of transition and social change.
+Her work has been presented at the CICA Museum, South Korea; Whiteconcepts Gallery, Berlin; Framer Framed, Amsterdam; Brent Biennial, London; Raven Row, London; The Yard Theatre, London; 5th Base Gallery, London; Singapore Night Festival; Singapore Archifest; Institute of Contemporary Arts, Singapore; as well as in public spaces in London, Singapore, and New York City.
+She has worked with Asia-Art-Activism, The Substation, and Serpentine Education & Projects at Serpentine Galleries to facilitate and evaluate community-centred programmes that consider the role of the arts in times of transition and social change.
 In 2017, Jia Qi was awarded the Social Art Award by The Institute for Art and Innovation e.V.
-She holds a BA (First-Class) Joint Honours in Fine Art & History of Art from Goldsmiths, University of London, UK.
+She holds a BA (First-Class) Joint Honours in Fine Art & History of Art from Goldsmiths, University of London.

 EDUCATION